dan0dandeleon11/claude-usage-tracker/README.md

 - **Daily budget calculator** - tells you exactly how much % per day you have left
 - Tracks both **All Models** and **Sonnet** limits separately
 - Configurable reset day/time (defaults to Thursday 10 PM)
-- **Zero tracking, zero data collection** â€” everything stays in your browser's localStorage
+- **Zero tracking, zero data collection** - everything stays in your browser's localStorage

 ## How It Works